DennisG8153/apcsa-freedom-project/README.md

 by Dennis Grigoryev

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA is all about HUGO.
+The purpose of this blog is to X.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.